Fur and Hair

 A custom procedural generator takes feather creation and rendering a step further to offer an efficient artist friendly means of creating extremely high detailed plumage.

-Yeti has been developed for artists and technical directors who want to have full control over their tools with the freedom and flexibility to create, change, animate and render using the procedural graph editor integrated within Maya’s interface.
+Yeti has been developed to embrace the freedom and flexibility to create, change, animate and render using the procedural graph editor integrated within Maya’s interface.

-Yeti has been built to support the need of ever-changing assets within high-end visual effects and feature production.
-Unlike traditional fur solutions, Yeti grooms are not dependent on surface topology or texture UVs; this allows models to change with only minor aesthetic tweaks to the groom (if at all).
+Unlike traditional fur solutions Yeti grooms are not dependent on surface topology or texture UVs; this allows models to change with only minor aesthetic tweaks to the groom and strand placement anywhere on a surface.